 Layering is mostly about allocating specific responsibilities for the software.
 Maybe you have heard about "tier" instead of layer, it's OK!
-But tire mostly used for representing physical layout it's a project in the solution (in .NET), but layer is not just a project in the solution although it could be.
-Layer is a conceptual element which could be consist of several tiers.
-So a tier could be a layer and vice versa but not in all the cases, in real world several tier could represent a layer.
+But tire mostly used for representing physical layout it's a project in the solution (in .NET), but the layer is not just a project in the solution although it could be.
+A layer is a conceptual element which could be consist of several tiers.
+So a tier could be a layer and vice versa but not in all the cases, in the real world several tiers could represent a layer.
 A Layer is completely separated from other layers and boundaries are supported by interface contracts.
 There are some Common layers that you can find in most of the enterprise application: infrastructure layer, Domain Layer, Application layer, Service layer, Presentation layer

 Infrastructure and crosscutting Layer

 "The Infrastructure Layer contains the standards and best practice designs for the underlying platform components", which enable the adequate functioning of all other layers.
-Infrastructure contains some basic and common configuration for all of the layers in the project such as Domain Events, Validations, basic Helpers, Unit Of work and etc. Maybe you have heard about crosscutting layer, you can merge it with infrastructure layer.
-You can put authentication, authorization, Email, Logging and service in crosscutting(if you have separated it from infrastructure).
+Infrastructure contains some basic and common configuration for all of the layers in the project such as Domain Events, Validations, basic Helpers, Unit Of work and etc. Maybe you have heard about the crosscutting layer, you can merge it with infrastructure layer.
+You can put authentication, authorization, Email, Logging, and service in crosscutting(if you have separated it from infrastructure).

 Data Access Layer and Repository

 "The services layer defines the composite set of functions that are required to create a reliable, secure, and transacted service."
 A set of specifications define the standard operating behavior for the services and enables them to be aggregated or composed into other applications.
 An application exposes some of its functionality for using other services or frameworks by service interface.
 By dependency injection tools you can make it lose coupled.
-It's so common to separate service interfaces from service implementation in other layer.
+It's so common to separate service interfaces from service implementation in other layers.